 This page uses ‘web fonts’, which are provided by Google, to uniformly display fonts.
 Google Fonts are installed locally.
 No connection is established with Google servers.

-Our website contains links to our online presence on Facebook and XING.
+Our website contains links to our online presence on Facebook, Instagram, XING and LinkedIn.
 These links are not social plugins.
 (Social plugins are buttons that allow the operator providing the corresponding site to collect information about the users of our website as soon as they access our website).

 However, please note that when accessing this other website, information (which may include personal data) about your visit may be collected by the operator of this site.